Mirnes420/authenticate/README.md

 <li><strong>Protect your views:</strong> In the views that you want to protect, use @login_required decorator.
 This will ensure that only logged in users can access the view.

   <code>from django.contrib.auth.decorators import login_required
 @login_required
 def my_protected_view(request):
     # Your view logic here</code>

-As an alternative, you can manually chec if the user is authenticated.
+As an alternative, you can manually check if the user is authenticated.

 <code>def my_protected_view(request):
     if not request.user.is_authenticated: